 Issue 3 begins within the stairways of Spicer Memorial Hospital as an aide has been assigned with carrying boxes of important files down to a proper storage room.
 In the opening narration, it mentions how a “Mercy Killer” has been stalking New York City over the past several weeks.
 However, the citizens hasn’t felt overly terrorized by all of this.
 Afterwards, the spectacled man brushes past the box-carrying worker before getting a flash of the guy’s bloodied death.
 As such, he takes a lethal serum and injects it into the worker, taking the guy’s life and places him in a peacefully resting position.
 From there, he properly enters the hospital as it’s revealed that he works at the facility and that his name is Dr. David Sheridan.

 Meanwhile, Painkiller Jane is in the middle of a hectic situation as she hangs off the side of a double-decker tour bus that’s been pilfered by a group of diamond thieves.
 Not only that, but three members of the 22 Brides are also on the bus and have been taken hostage, specifically Hardkiss, Dark Ali and Mercy.
 However, they’re just casually talking about their situation, especially with Dark Ali chastising the thugs for robbing a jewelry store that’s under their protection and for also stealing a giant bus as their getaway vehicle.
 One of the goons does admit that they screwed up, but he also says that they weren’t counting on coming across actual Bride members.
-Mercy then says that while they and the rest of group are bad enough for them, Painkiller Jane is helping them out and that they’re in big trouble if she’s on board.
+Mercy then says that while they and the rest of their group are bad enough for them, Painkiller Jane is helping them out and that they’re in big trouble if she’s on board.
 After the main thugs falsely assume that Vasko has been shaken off, she proceeds to hop onto the upper deck as the goons attempt to shoot her, with some shots missing and a few managing to graze her.
-Jane then warns them that they’re approaching the Park Avenue Overpass and that the bus’ clearance is too tall for them to go under.
-The fiends don’t believe her, but get proven wrong too late as the bridge begins to scrape the roof off.
-Jane manages to evade this using the railing to leap onto the bridge before running to the other side and jump down, where she ultimately crashes through the windshield in order to take out the goon at the wheel.
+Jane then warns them that they’re approaching the Park Avenue Overpass and that the bus is too tall for it to go under.
+The fiends don’t believe her but get proven wrong too late as the bridge begins to scrape the roof off.
+Jane manages to evade this using the railing to leap onto the bridge before running to the other side and jump down, where she ultimately crashes through the windshield in order to take out the goon that’s at the wheel.

 Vasko then tells the thugs that she’s done with them and that this is her last favor for the Brides.
 With no one driving the bus, Mercy manages to reach the emergency brake as the sudden stop sends the goons flying through the windshield while the bus crashes into a clothing store.
 As the Brides get to their feet and Mercy takes out the last thug on the bus, Jane suddenly feels woozy before falling over.
 They then rush her over to Spicer Memorial as Dr. Seth Hiller explains that a big shard of glass has pierced Vasko’s chest and that it may have fatally cut her aorta.
 As such, the Brides are forced to wait while Jane is in surgery.
 Hardkiss is unable to contact the rest of the group, so Dark Ali tells Mercy to go to Eisenman’s and inform their fellow mercenaries about what’s gone down.
 Shortly afterwards, they’re met upon by Sean & Pauly, since they also heard about what happened to Jane.
 As Dark Ali and Hardkiss point their guns at them, Sean & Pauly assures them that Fonti is now on good terms with Vasko, due to her saving his daughter.
 As such, they’re also here to make sure that nothing bad happens to her.
 Dark Ali says that she and Hardkiss don’t want their help, but Steve & Pauly tells them that the jewel thieves that they defeated were hired by a vicious employ named Frank Largo and that he now has his murderous sights set towards Jane.
 As such, Dark Ali and Hardkiss allows them to stay, as long as they follow their lead.